NGCLAB/multi-spectral-dataset/README.md

 ## Contact

-Email us if you have any questions about the data source.
+Email us if you have any questions about the dataset.
 You can also create issues on the associated repositories.

 Yu Zhang - (zhangyu80 [at] zju [dot] edu [dot] cn)